tannewt/wa-law.org/bill/2021-22/hb/1218/S/README.md

 1. Each citation for a violation specified in RCW 18.51.060 which is issued pursuant to this section , or a copy or copies thereof, shall be prominently posted, as prescribed in regulations issued by the director, until the violation is corrected to the satisfaction of the department up to a maximum of one hundred twenty days.
 The citation or copy shall be posted in a place or places in plain view of the patients in the nursing home, persons visiting those patients, and persons who inquire about placement in the facility.

 2. **The department shall require a nursing home that is subject to a stop placement order or limited stop placement order under RCW 18.51.060 to publicly post in a conspicuous place at the nursing home a standardized notice that the department has issued a stop placement order or limited stop placement order for the nursing home.
 The standardized notice shall be developed by the department to include the date of the stop placement order or limited stop placement order, any conditions placed upon the nursing home's license, contact information for the department, contact information for the administrator or provider of the nursing home, and a statement that anyone may contact the department or the administrator or provider for further information.
 The notice must remain posted until the department has terminated the stop placement order or limited stop placement order.**

+## Section 8
+> This section adds a new section to an existing chapter [18.51](/rcw/18_businesses_and_professions/18.051_nursing_homes.md).
+Here is the [modified chapter](rcw/18_businesses_and_professions/18.051_nursing_homes.md) for context.

+1. The department shall require each nursing home to:

+    a.
+Create and regularly maintain a current resident roster containing the name and room number of each resident and provide a written copy immediately upon an in-person request from any long-term care ombuds;

+    b.
+Create and regularly maintain current, accurate, and aggregated contact information for all residents, including contact information for the resident representative, if any, of each resident.
+The contact information for each resident must include the resident's name, room number, and, if available, telephone number and email address.
+The contact information for each resident representative must include the resident representative's name, relationship to the resident, phone number, and, if available, email and mailing address;

+    c.
+Record and update the aggregated contact information required by this section, upon receipt of new or updated contact information from the resident or resident representative; and

+    d.
+Upon the written request of any long-term care ombuds that includes reference to this section and the relevant legal functions and duties of long-term care ombuds, provide a copy of the aggregated contact information required by this section within 48 hours, or within a reasonable time if agreed to by the requesting long-term care ombuds, by electronic copy to the secure email address or facsimile number provided in the written request.

+2. In accordance with the federal older Americans act, federal regulations, and state laws that govern the state long-term care ombuds program, the department shall inform nursing homes that:

+    a.
+Any long-term care ombuds is authorized to request and obtain from nursing homes the information required by this section in order to perform the functions and duties of long-term care ombuds as set forth in federal and state laws;

+    b.
+The state long-term care ombuds program and all long-term care ombuds are considered a "health oversight agency," so that the federal health insurance portability and accountability act and chapter 70.02 RCW do not preclude nursing homes from providing the information required by this section when requested by any long-term care ombuds, and pursuant to these laws, the federal older Americans act, federal regulations, and state laws that govern the state long-term care ombuds program, nursing homes are not required to seek or obtain consent from residents or resident representatives prior to providing the information required by this section in accordance with the requirements of this section;

+    c.
+The information required by this section, when provided by a nursing home to a requesting long-term care ombuds, becomes property of the state long-term care ombuds program and is subject to all state and federal laws governing the confidentiality and disclosure of the files, records, and information maintained by the state long-term care ombuds program or any local long-term care ombuds entity; and

+    d.
+The nursing home may not refuse to provide or unreasonably delay providing the resident roster, the contact information for a resident or resident representative, or the aggregated contact information required by this section, on any basis, including on the basis that the nursing home must first seek or obtain consent from one or more of the residents or resident representatives.

+3. Nothing in this section shall interfere with or diminish the authority of any long-term care ombuds to access nursing homes, residents, and resident records as otherwise authorized by law.

+4. For the purposes of this section, "resident representative" has the same meaning as in RCW 70.129.010.

+## Section 9
+> This section adds a new section to an existing chapter [18.51](/rcw/18_businesses_and_professions/18.051_nursing_homes.md).
+Here is the [modified chapter](rcw/18_businesses_and_professions/18.051_nursing_homes.md) for context.

+1. Each nursing home must be responsive to incoming communications and respond within a reasonable time to phone and electronic messages.

+2. Each nursing home must have a communication system, including a sufficient quantity of working telephones and other communication equipment to ensure that residents have 24-hour access to communications with family, medical providers, and others, and also to allow for emergency contact to and from facility staff.
+The telephones and communication equipment must provide for auditory privacy, not be located in a staff office or station, be accessible and usable by persons with hearing loss and other disabilities, and not require payment for local calls.
+A nursing home is not required to provide telephones at no cost in each resident room.

 ## Section 10